 2018 Season Begins

-We are ready to sign up members for the 2017 season.
-Shares cost $425 for 24 weeks.
+We are ready to sign up members for the 2018 season.
+Shares cost $500 for 24 weeks.
 We sell a limited number of shares.
 Reserve your share with a deposit of at least half the cost.
 Call first to make sure we are not full: (810)793-2511.
 The balance is due by the first harvest.
 The harvest begins when the asparagus is ready in mid-May.
 Make checks out to Robin Mallor.
 Send or bring to Three Roods Farm/4281 Our Acres Drive/Columbiaville 48421.

 Our Marketing Plan